top of page

 “Emma?” he gasped, lurching forward.

 The storm pressed on, unrelenting.
 By the time dawn approached, David was too weak to move.
 His breath came in shallow gasps, his limbs heavy as lead.
-The chill in his bones wasn’t just from the storm; it was something deeper, something unnatural.
+The chill in his bones wasn’t just from the storm; it was something deeper, something very dark and terminal.

 They buried him four days later, in a plot right next to Emma’s.
-The townsfolk whispered about how love had driven him to madness, how he’d wasted away in his grief.
+David had Emma beside him again but obviously not in the way that he wanted.
+The townsfolk whispered about how his love and grief had driven him to desperation and madness.
 But there was something else.
-Those who attended the burial swore the air around the grave felt heavy, as though unseen eyes watched from the shadows.
+Those who attended the burial swore the air around the grave felt heavy, as though something unseen was there or watched from the shadows.

-And at night, when the wind howled through the cemetery, some have claimed to hear voices—a man’s and a woman’s, soft and distant, murmuring words of love and sorrow.
+And at night, when the wind howled through the cemetery, some have claimed to hear voices—a man’s and a woman’s, soft and distant, murmuring words of love, sorrow, and regret.

 "Be careful what you wish for".